chris-bc/wendigo/docs/Wendigo-Roadmap.md

   * [ ] Package the packet, along with its length, into a struct and add the struct to a message queue
   * [ ] A new worker, running on a new thread, will wake up when an item is in the queue and this thread will parse the packet and make necessary changes to the data model.
   * [ ] This reduces the time the UART receiver is doing things other than receiving UART.
+* [ ] Finish implementation of association/reassociation packet parsers
+* [ ] Update feature-dependent functions to probe for device capabilities
 * [ ] Channel command overwrites enabled channels when setting channels
   * [ ] This approach is preferable when the client is always an application, but inconvenient in interactive mode
   * [ ] Make it possible to select/deselect a subset of channels at a time